 3.08 Fiduciary (Trust and Agency) Funds.
-The Trust and Agency Funds may be used to account for money and property held by the school district in a trustee capacity or as an agent for individuals, private organizations, and/or other governmental units.
+The trust and agency funds may be used to account for money and property held by the school district in a trustee capacity or as an agent for individuals, private organizations, and/or other governmental units.

 3.08(1) A private-purpose trust fund may be used to report any trust arrangement under which the principal and/or income benefit individuals or organizations and the funds are not used as part of the operations of the district.